THURSDAY APRIL 19TH

 Update Saturday Morning April 28:

 This afternoon there is supposed to be a march to the national Catholic cathedral for a prayer gathering to remember those who were killed.
 The Catholic Church has been very vocal in support of the students.
 A popular Bishop Silvio Baez was brought to tears in an interview when talking about the students who were killed.
 Baez has been out in front supporting the university students and calling for peace since the beginning.
 Tomorrow there is supposed to be a national dialogue to discuss how to move forward peacefully.
 The talks are supposed to include President Daniel Ortega.
 The nation is pretty tense waiting for this “dialogue”.
 Nicaraguans from the more remote parts of the country and the agricultural areas, referred to as “campensinos” by the broader population, are also coming to Managua in caravans to join the weekend marches.

 Please continue to pray for peace, justice and truth in Nicaragua.
 We pray that everything remains peaceful as the people seek justice and truth this weekend.
-It seems the feeling of so many here is that too many people died for everything to just go on as normal.
 We keep praying…

 Update Monday April 30th: Saturday was an incredible prayer march for Peace and Justice organized by the Catholic church and joined by tens of thousands if not over 100,000 people of all backgrounds carrying the Nicaraguan flag.
 It was powerful and this video I saw this evening captures it so well…We are pleading with God for Peace, Justice and Truth in Nicaragua…please keep praying!